0820LL/0820LL/README.md

 👀 I’m interested in bioinformatics, pipelines, AI.

-🌱 I’m currently learning Nextflow, Galaxy, English.
+🌱 I’m currently learning Nextflow/nf-core, Galaxy, English.

 💞️ I’m looking for a job that can be remote or based in Australia or Beijing, China.